zepherine2006DEV/CV/README.md

 I spent 7 years as a business analyst, working on a wide range of projects and at different stages in the project lifecycle.

-- Experience
+- Business / Systems Analyst at both Waitrose and John Lewis.
-- Lead Business Analyst for 2 major IT programmes, including a cyber security programme.
+- Lead Business Analyst for 2 major IT programmes, including a multi-year cyber security programme.
 - BCS Diploma in Business Analysis

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+#### Coding and Development

+Experience of COBOL, Java and Ruby

+- Wide range of projects includinng mainframe and clinet/server applications.

 ## Education

-#### Makers Academy (start_date to end_date)
+#### Makers Academy (May 2019 to August 2019)

 - Curious and passionate about code.
 [PROVIDE EVIDENCE]
 - Fast, independent learner [PROVIDE EVIDENCE]